WeissSa/Agent-Guesser/README.md

 # Idea
 The stats of Valorant pro players might be able to be used to guess the agent of a generic player.
-I want to make a web app using React and Spring Boot with a machine learning algorithm powered by scikit-learn.
+I want to make a web app using React and Spring Boot with a machine learning algorithm powered by scikit-learn and the gaussian naive bayes categorization algorithm.

 ### Process
 Initially I tried using the absolute best players (n=~250) as a sample size, but this was not enough to train my model.
 So I re-ran my scraper to allow for any pro play in VCT2022.
 However, this results in a decrease of quality of results.
 So I decided to instead take the results from multiple circuits (linked in Resources) with the following parameters: